|Nutritional Guidelines (per serving)|

 - 1 tablespoon coriander seed

 - 1 clean, quart-sized canning jar with lid

-In a dry saute pan, toast the coriander and the dried chile (do not do this with the fresh chile if you're going that route) and the black pepper over medium-high heat until everything is fragrant.
+In a dry saute pan, toast the coriander, the dried chili, and the black pepper over medium-high heat until everything is fragrant.
+(Do not do this with the fresh chili, if you're going that route.)

-Shift all the spices, including the oregano, the bay leaves, and the fresh chile if using, into a pot large enough to contain the vinegar.
-Pour the vinegar over the spices and bring to a boil.
+Shift all the spices, including the oregano, the bay leaves, and the fresh chili, if using, into a pot large enough to contain the vinegar.
+Pour the vinegar over the spices, and bring to a boil.

 Once the vinegar is at a boil, turn off the heat, and cover.
 Let it steep until it's room temperature, about an hour or so.
 Then pour it over the octopi in the jar.
 Make sure it covers them all; use fresh red wine vinegar if you need more.